-To determine whether 1-minute scalping and Forex 1 minute scalping can be beneficial to your trading style, we will examine the benefits and drawbacks of scalping.
+To determine whether 1-minute scalping and Forex 1-minute scalping can benefit your trading style, we will examine the benefits and drawbacks of scalping.
 First, consider the benefits:

 - Finally, the strategies offer a large number of potential entries throughout the day.

 - Reduced risk exposure, as a short market presence, reduces the possibility of encountering negative events.
 Because the trade is only open for a short time, the risk is kept to a minimum.

 - Smaller movements are easier to achieve, implying that a greater imbalance between supply and demand is required to ensure larger price changes.